thombergs/cdc-workshop/README.md

 **Complete the following tasks**

+1. Clone this repository
 1. implement the selected consumer (which implies creating a contract)
 1. implement the selected provider (which implies creating a test against the contract)
-1. change the contract and repeat steps 1 and 2 to update the consumer and provider to the contract
+1. change the contract in some way and repeat steps 1 and 2 to update the consumer and provider to the contract

 You can find more detailed steps for each of the consumers and providers below.

 ## Consumer Implementations